howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 #### The `context` argument

-Previously, the `feed` resolver didn't take any arguments - now it receives _three_.
-In fact, the first two are not needed for this particular resolver.
+Previously, the `feed` resolver didn't take any arguments - now it receives _four_.
+In fact, the first two and the fourth are not needed for this particular resolver.
 But the third one, called `context`, is.

 Remember how we said earlier that all GraphQL resolver functions _always_ receive four arguments.
 Now you're getting to know another one, so what is `context` used for?